 The CALUMS library supports and enriches the programs of study in the University.
-The library maintains a collection of resources devoted to the areas of Business Administration, Economics, International Business, Management, Computer Information Systems, Healthcare and the University's curriculum for general education as well as variety of books, journals, periodicals, audio and video resources and reference materials.
+The library maintains a collection of resources devoted to the areas of Business Administration, Management, and Computer Information Systems as well as variety of books, journals, periodicals, audio and video resources and reference materials.
 The library collection is updated as necessary to reflect current research, discovery, and practice.
 Access to the Internet is available for library users, as well as pamphlets, brochures, and career information resources.
 Library resource cataloging is done online and can be retrieved through the library open source database system located here: https://app.CALUMS.net/library/.
 The library also offers the following services to students, faculty, and staff: